What Is The Success Rate Of A Hair Transplant?

 Although hair transplants do not work for everyone, they are predominantly used to restore hair as if you’re balding or thinning naturally or have lost your hair due to an injury.

-Most of the transplants are done with your existing hair, so they are not enough as effective for treating people with:
+Most of the transplants are done with your existing hair, so they are not as effective for treating people with:

 ● hair loss due to some medications or chemotherapy.

-● Thick scars on scalp from injuries.
+● Thick scars on the scalp from injuries.

 ● Widespread thinning and baldness.